msfreaks/Citrix.WEM/README.md

 Using the functions in this module will create .xml files you can then import (restore) into WEM.
 These functions will not modify WEM or its database directly!

-A big thank you to James Kindon for support, testing, suggestions, brainpicking, etc!
+A big thank you to James Kindon (@james_kindon) for support, testing, suggestions, brainpicking, etc!

 v1.1.0 - New functionality - January 15 2019
 Added Import-VUEMActionsFromCSV: added function